aeon

 Aeon is a programming that with a focus on Liquid Types.
 Liquid types allow developers to be more specific and annotate their types with a predicate.

-In aeon, all three declarations are valid, and each more specific than the previous.
-Liquid Types are able to restrict the domain of functions, support assertions in the source code and even statically detect violations of state machines.
+In Aeon, all three declarations are valid, and each more specific than the previous.
+Liquid Types restrict the domain of values and functions, support assertions in the source code, and can statically catch violations at compile time.

 There are other languages with Liquid Types, such as LiquidHaskell, LiquidJava, or Rust with Flux.
 But while these languages add liquid types to an existing language, aeon is built with support from liquid types from the start.